senseigab/senseigab.github.io/_posts/EDS103/2022-08-04-PD8ConstructivismB.md

 ---
 *This post is part of my blog project "[Pedagogy Discourses](https://www.pedagogydiscs.wordpress.com) (PDs)," which is a course requirement at the University of the Philippines Open University (UPOU).*

 In my *Principles of Teaching* course, we were tasked to accomplish the [Teaching Perspectives Inventory](http://www.teachingperspectives.com/tpi/) and assess our own results.
-This inventory provided us a series of questions, each of which points to beliefs, intentions, and actions that are particular teaching perspective.
+This inventory provided us a series of questions, each of which points to beliefs, intentions, and actions that are particular to a teaching perspective.
 In addition, the inventory is believed to be useful in constructing our own philosophy of teaching.
 These perspectives are as follows:

 **(a) Transmission:** Educators who hold this perspective prioritize content or subject matter mastery as the goal of the teaching-learning process.
 Those who hold this view apply different strategies grounded on cognitive information processing such as setting clear objectives, providing reviews, and finding the appropriate pacing for lectures.